enthought/ets/docs/source/eeps/eep-0.rst

 decisions about significant new features or changes.

-EEPs are not required for bugfixes or small improvements such as new TraitsUI editors or Chaco plot types; rather they are reserved for more substantial changes to design and architecture, or significant new features where high-level design is important.
+EEPs are not required for bugfixes or small improvements such as new TraitsUI editors or Chaco plot types; these should be handled through the usual GitHub issue and pull request mechanisms.
+Rather EEPs are reserved for more substantial changes to design and architecture, or significant new features where high-level design is important.

 What is ETS?